The Congress shall have Power To ...make Rules concerning Captures on Land and Water....

-The roots of the clause can be traced to Article IX of the Articles of Confederation, which vested in Congress the power “of establishing rules for deciding in all cases, what captures on land or water shall be legal, and in what manner prizes taken by land or naval forces in the service of the united states shall be divided or appropriated."
-Read as a unit, this clause suggests that Congress alone has the power to establish rules governing the circumstances under which wartime “captures" will be adjudged lawful “prizes,” to which the captors are entitled at least partial title.
-This construction is supported by the fact that, during the Revolution, captors could not claim lawful title to captured property until after a prize court had granted it.
+The roots of the Captures Clause can be traced to Article IX of the Articles of Confederation, which vested in Congress the power “of establishing rules for deciding in all cases, what captures on land or water shall be legal, and in what manner prizes taken by land or naval forces in the service of the united states shall be divided or appropriated.”
+The original understanding of the clause appears to be that Congress alone has the power to establish rules governing the circumstances under which wartime “captures”—generally enemy ships or vessels aiding the enemy and their valuable goods—will be adjudged lawful “prizes,” to which the captors are entitled at least partial title.
+This construction is supported by the practice that, during the Revolutionary War, captors could not claim lawful title to captured property until after a prize court had granted it.

-Under this interpretation, the term captures, as understood by the Framers of the Constitution, includes only enemy property.
-The term could not include captured enemy soldiers, as persons can neither be “divided” nor “appropriated."
-This approach is bolstered by the fact that the term capture was understood under international law, as listed in Bouvier’s Law Dictionary (1914), as “the taking of property by one belligerent from another or from an offending neutral.”
+Under this interpretation, the term “captures,” as understood by the Framers of the Constitution, includes only enemy property.
+The term could not include captured enemy soldiers, as persons can neither be “divided” nor “appropriated,” nor can they be treated as legally awarded prizes.
+This approach is bolstered by the fact that the term capture was under-stood under international law, as listed in Bouvier’s Law Dictionary (1914), as “the taking of property by one belligerent from another or from an offending neutral.”

 Although the executive’s power to conduct war necessarily includes the power to seize persons and property on the battlefield, the Supreme Court has construed the Captures Clause to deny the executive constitutional power to seize enemy property off the battlefield.
 In Brown v.
 United States (1814), the Court concluded that, by virtue of the Captures Clause, the executive lacks inherent constitutional authority to confiscate property owned by subjects of enemy nations, and must seek congressional authorization in order to do so.
 Congress has long conferred such power upon the executive by enacting laws such as the Trading with the Enemy Act.